Metastatic Advocate Researcher Program (METARP)

 Expectations of those selected

-• Researchers will be required to submit an abstract to the Symposium
+• Researchers will be required to submit an abstract.

-• Patient advocate and researcher pairs will be introduced by email prior to the Symposium.
+• Patient advocate and researcher pairs will be introduced by email prior to the Congress.

-• Throughout the remainder of the conference, there will be opportunities to touch base with your MARP partner, including walking through a poster session and attending a Hot Topics advocate Session together.
+• Throughout the congress, there will be opportunities to touch base with your METARP partner.

-• After the conference is over, each pair will work together to write a blog post – this can be about your experience at the conference, the researcher’s project, or the advocate’s experience with cancer – and should be written from both of you.
-Blog posts will be due one month after the end of the conference (January 8) Blogs will be posted on the Foundations website.
+• After the congress is over, each pair will work together to write a blog post – this can be about your experience at the conference, the researcher’s project, or the advocate’s experience with cancer – and should be written from both of you.
+Blog posts will be due one month after the end of the Congress.
+(August 1) Blogs will be posted on the Foundation & MRS website.

 • You will be encouraged to continue working with your partner.
 We will follow up with Webinar~6 months after the Symposium to checkin.